rabumaabraham/Powercoders-Delicious-Recipe/README.md

-# Recipe Explorer Web Application
+# Powercoders Delicious Recipe Web App

-A dynamic web application where users can explore recipes from various categories, view detailed meal information, and enjoy a modern, responsive interface.
-Built as part of my **Powercoders application task**, this app integrates with TheMealDB API to fetch and display meal data.
+An interactive and responsive web application that allows users to discover and explore delicious recipes from a variety of categories.
+Built as part of my Powercoders application task, this project integrates TheMealDB API to deliver real-time meal data with a smooth and engaging user experience.

 ## Table of Contents